skoolkid/skoolkit/sphinx/source/man/sna2ctl.py.rst

   Show configuration parameter values.

 -s, --start `ADDR`
   Start at this address.
-The default start address is 16384. `ADDR` must be a decimal number, or a hexadecimal number prefixed by '0x'.
+The default start address is 16384 for a snapshot, or the origin address for a raw memory file. `ADDR` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -V, --version
   Show the SkoolKit version number and exit.